Getting Started with Selenium Automated Testing

 Correctly Using a Locator

 Using the proper locator is the foundation of any good Selenium script.
 Using the wrong locators can cause the script to become unstable and unreliable.
 Find what you’re looking for quickly and easily with “ID” and “Name” locating tools.
-They’re more trustworthy than CSS and XPath and run more quickly too.
+They’re more trustworthy than CSS and XPath and run more rapidly.

 Implement the Script-Based Test Framework